danielhros/lora-application-server/README.md

 CMD npm run build
 ```

 At first, latest node is downloaded and `/server` working directory is created in newly created container.
 Into this working directory, whole source code is copied, expect for files specified in `client/.dockerignore`.
 These files are omitted.
 Then, node dependencies are installed into working directory for both, server and client instancies.
 Lastly, the `npm run build` command is called which is located in `package.json`.
-This command firstly build React application and then trigger server.
-When the server is started this way, the environment variable `NODE_ENV` is set to `production` and built version of React application is served.
+This command firstly build react application and then trigger server.
+When the server is started this way, the environment variable `NODE_ENV` is set to `production` and built version of react application is used.

 ## Docker-compose explained

 We are using two docker-compose files.
 The `docker-compose.dev.yml` for develop mode and `docker-compose.yml` for production mode, both located in root directory.
 Each compose files loads environment variables specified in `.env` file.

-### docker-compose.yml explained
+### docker-compose config file explained

 ```yml
 # docker-compose.dev.yml